AnishDe12020/easycomments/README.md

 Then visit [`localhost:3000`](http://localhost:3000) in your browser to see the site in a development environment.

 ### ⭐ If you liked the project, don't forget to star it!!!

+Note: This was one of my first projects and I had built it after learning a lot from Lee Robinson's [React2025](https://react2025.com/) course